Home Blog Modified Gross Lease vs Net Lease

 What Is a Net Lease?

 The phrase "net lease" describes a legal arrangement in which the lessee pays some or all of the property's taxes, insurance premiums, and upkeep expenses in addition to the rent.
+In some cases, the tenant may only be responsible for a portion of these expenses, or the landlord may cover them entirely.
 The commercial real estate industry frequently employs net leases.

 In the most basic definition of a net lease, the renter must cover all costs associated with a piece of property as if they were the real owner.
 In contrast to a gross lease, with the landlord bearing all expenses, a net lease requires only a fixed monthly rate from the tenant.